raventools/raventools-api-php/README.md

 ## Where do I get my API key?

-To use the Raven Tools API, you must first sign up for an account.
+To use the Raven Tools API, you must first sign up for an account (Free 30 Day Trial).
 After doing so, you can find the API section under Settings (the gear icon) > Profile Manager and select the desired profile.
 You will need to generate a new API key if you have not already done so.